timobartels/terraform/stage/test2/README.md

 # README

 ## Purpose
-Reference an entire repo containing Terraform modules, and use nested modules within.
+Reference an entire repo containing Terraform modules, and use nested modules within that repo.

 ### Setup
 From 'terraform' instantiation repo, a ```config.tfvars``` along with a ```backend.conf``` will be sufficient to call nested modules.